UOP Admission Requirements

 Applicants Submitting SAT78%

 |SAT Math 25th||560|

 |SAT Reading 75th||680|

 |SAT Composite 75th||1390|

 What are the SAT requirements for students to be admitted to University of the Pacific?

-University of the Pacific typically requires applicants to be in the top 39 percent of SAT test takers.
-The school consistently takes SAT composite scores down to 1110 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 985.
-The estimated average SAT composite for admitted freshman is 1235 out of 1600.
-A competitive SAT score is critical as 79 percent of applicants submit SAT scores to the school.
+University of the Pacific typically requires applicants to be in the top 34 percent of SAT test takers.
+The school consistently takes SAT composite scores down to 1140 on a 1600 scale, below which admission should be considered a reach.
+We estimate some students could be accepted with SAT's as low as 1010.
+The estimated average SAT composite for admitted freshman is 1270 out of 1600.
+The school ranks #25 in California for highest average SAT composite score.
+A competitive SAT score is critical as 78 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |SAT Score (1600 scale)||Competitiveness||Admission Chances|